 In the U.S., which sees between one and 17 human cases a year, the plague tends to surface in rural areas, often near plague-perfect settings: semi-arid forests and grasslands populated by everything from squirrels and rats to voles and rabbits.
 Cases can occur when people, or their pets, get within flea-jump range.
-Four Colorado residents were diagnosed last week after coming into contact with an infected dog.

 There are three forms of the plague.
 The first, bubonic, happens when the bacterium infects the skin where a person has been bitten, causing a swollen lymph node, or "bubo," the hallmark bumps in medieval images of the disease.
 If the bacterium enters the bloodstream, that's septicemic plague.
 And if the infection gets into the lungs, at which point it's called pneumonic plague, it can spread from person to person in the droplets of a cough.

 The World Health Organization considers pneumonic plague to be among the deadliest infectious diseases.
-It's that form that a man in northern China reportedly died of and that infected people in Colorado.

 "Here in the U.S., what we would do is identify the person, try to figure out where they've been, who they've had contact with in the last few days," he says.
 That includes anyone who got within 6 feet of the patient — close enough to get coughed on.

 As with most bacterial infections, antibiotics can treat it.
 But medics have to catch the symptoms early on.

 In the U.S., infections tend to happen in the West, fanning out from San Francisco, where the disease may have made its first landing on American soil around 1900.

 "One thing you have in the Western U.S. is a good variety of rodent species that are susceptible to plague, and they have fleas that can transmit the disease," says Gage.
 "That's the key element."